 - Let the batter rest for 5 minutes.
 Heat a little bit oil in a small/medium sized non-stick skillet (mine has an inside diameter of 5 1/2 inches).

 - Pour 1/4 cup of the batter into the skillet, swirl the batter around to coat the pan evenly.
 Cook for about 2-4 minutes or until you can easily lift a side of the crepe (don't try to flip the crepe too early).
 After you flipped the crepe, cook for a further 1-2 minutes.
+After a while, the batter will get thicker, so you might need to add a splash of milk.
 Continue until you have no batter left.

 - To make the apple filling, put all ingredients in a skillet, stir and let simmer for a few minutes over low/medium heat.

 - Add a few tsp of filling on each crepe, roll it up and serve with a drizzle of caramel sauce (see recipe below).
 Enjoy!

 - You can use regular oats or gluten-free oats.